Romanshu-Bedi/Track-N-Trade/README.md

 # Notes
 * Ensure auth.png is in the public directory of the frontend for the background image.
 * Modify the Clerk frontend API key in ClerkProvider as needed.

+# To Delete Migrations from Database
+ * npx knex migrate:rollback --all
+# To Add the Migrations to Database
+  * npx knex migrate:latest

+# For Changes in .env file we have to
+* Update the database url and with your name of device for that run command 'whoami' and change the password to in .env file